 - Test and verify operation

-In most cases you do not need to run any wiring to the battery.
-LED lights uses only a relatively small amount of power so in most vehicles they can be connected to the factory stereo or cigarette lighter socket wiring.
+In most cases, you don’t need to run any wiring to the battery.
+LED lights use only a relatively small amount of power so in most vehicles they can be connected to the factory stereo or cigarette lighter socket wiring.

 There are also a few more sources I’ll mention later.

 How to wire 12V LED lights in a car

 Many sets include a cigarette lighter plug with an on/off switch.
 While using the cigarette socket to power a set is an easy option, it’s not the best or neatest way.
 However, for temporary use it’s ok.

 While LED car interior light sets often include a cigarette socket power plug, that’s not the best option.
 Ideally, you’ll want to hardwire them to turn off with the ignition switch just like the car stereo.